edward-hsu-1994/go-mozjpeg-wrapper/README.md

-# go-mozjpeg-wapper
+# go-mozjpeg-wrapper

-`go-mozjpeg-wapper` is a Go wrapper for the MozJPEG command-line JPEG encoder.
+`go-mozjpeg-wrapper` is a Go wrapper for the MozJPEG command-line JPEG encoder.
 It allows you to easily encode JPEG images using the powerful and efficient MozJPEG library through Go interfaces.

 ## Features